-- For patients who migrate into the extension study without interruption of octanorm treatment (see Section 3.2), all adverse events occurring in the extension study will be considered treatment-related.
-An adverse event recorded in the main study will not be recorded again in the present one. - For patients who receive any other IgG brand between the main and the extension studies (Section 3.2), "treatment-emergent" will refer to events with onset after the start of the infusion with octanorm at the screening visit of the extension study. - For de novo patients in Canada who received another IgG brand before this study, "treatment-emergent" will refer to events with onset after the start of the infusion with octanorm at Visit N of the study.
+- For patients who migrate into the extension study without interruption of Octanorm treatment (Section 3.2), all adverse events occurring in the extension study will be considered treatment-related.
+An adverse event recorded in the main study will not be recorded again in the present one. - For patients who receive any other IgG brand between the main and the extension studies (Section 3.2), "treatment-emergent" will refer to events with onset after the start of the infusion with Octanorm at the screening visit of the extension study.